Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent, you play an essential role in your teen’s success.
-Helping your teen learn to understand and deal with bullying behavior is important for their success in school and in life.
-About one in five children (20.8%) report experiencing bullying at some point.1 Some children and teens (25%) who are bullied are verbally abused such as name calling, insults, rumors, or as the subject of jokes.
+As a parent or someone in a parenting role, you play an essential role in your teen’s success.
+Helping your 15-year-old teen learn to understand and deal with bullying behavior is important for their success in school and in life.
+About one in five children (21%) report experiencing bullying at some point.1 Some children and teens (25%) who are bullied are verbally abused such as called names, insults, rumors, or are the subject of jokes.
 Fewer (5%) are physically attacked, and few (5%) are excluded from activities on purpose.
-A slightly higher portion of female than male students report being bullied (23% versus 19%).
+A slightly higher portion of females than male students report being bullied (23% versus 19%).

 Ultimately, bullying is about power.
 An individual who bullies is attempting to gain power by taking it from another.
 Make no mistake, taking power from another is never fair.
 Bullying is not a one-time act of meanness.
-It’s a progressive series of attacks over time that may begin as a small insult but grow to more and bigger attempts to power over another.
+It’s a progressive series of attacks over time that may begin as a small insult but grows to more and bigger attempts to gain power over another.
 Bullying behaviors are typically used by teens who are hurting and have a misunderstanding of how to use or gain power.
-If your teen or emerging young adult is being bullied, now is the time to address it with your support since even adults can be challenged by an abuse of power in the workplace or in families or neighborhoods.
+If your teen or emerging young adult is being bullied, now is the time to address it with your support since even adults can be challenged by abuses of power in the workplace, in families, or in neighborhoods.

-There is also a new form of bullying affecting our teen’s generation: cyberbullying.
-A 2015 survey of U.S. students found that 15.5% of high school students reported cyberbullying.2 Most teens who report being cyberbullied (90%) have also experienced bullying in person.3 Because teens who are cyberbullied are also likely to be bullied in person, the tips below mostly apply to both.
+There is also a new form of bullying affecting your teen’s generation: cyberbullying.
+A 2015 survey of U.S. students found that 16% of high school students reported cyberbullying.2 Most teens who report being cyberbullied (90%) have also experienced bullying in person.3 Because teens who are cyberbullied are also likely to be bullied in person, the tips below largely apply to both.
 However, there are a few specific tips about cyberbullying that are clearly labeled.

-If your teen has repeated head or stomach aches and doesn’t want to go to school, ask if there are troubles they want to avoid.
+If your teen has repeated head or stomach aches and doesn’t want to go to school, ask if there are troubles they are avoiding.
 If your teen seems anxious regularly or depressed, and you are unsure why, spend time hanging out together and just listening.
-Your demonstration of openness and trust may raise the subject that might otherwise remain a secret.
+Your demonstration of openness and trust may bring up a subject that might otherwise remain a secret.

-- a sense of confidence that we can help our teens through painful situations;
+- a sense of confidence that you can help your teens through painful situations;

 - added daily peace of mind.